How to Make your Business More Sustainable

 By switching your fleet to electric you can cut your operational emissions by up to 70%, and with grid emissions falling, this saving improves each year.

 Installing charging stations at your workplace is a key enabler to operating an electric fleet, but can also encourage your staff to commute in electric cars, significantly reducing their environmental impact.

 As more electric vehicles are coming to market including 4x4s, vans and longer range passenger cars, it’s getting easier and easier to substitute your existing fleet vehicles with electric versions.

 Tip: Electrification represents a huge improvement in the sustainability of cars but enabling and encouraging staff to commute on foot or by bicycle will always be the most sustainable options.
 Remote working and virtual meetings can also reduce unnecessary travel and resultant emissions.

 Efficiently manage your resources and waste

-While many consider recycling to be the pinnacle of “green” office practices, it is in fact the second worst option in the “waste hierarchy”.
-Of course recycling is important, but when considering ways to reduce the environmental impact of your business activities and supply chain, it is best to take a holistic view.
+While many consider recycling to be the pinnacle of “eco friendly” office practices, it is in fact the second worst option in the “waste hierarchy”.
+Of course, recycling is important, but when considering ways to reduce the environmental impact of your business activities and supply chain, it is best to take a holistic view.